Double Machine Learning for Time Series: Application

 \subsection{Data and Methodology}

-We construct our dataset using official sources and following several related studies (\citealp{conti2023bank,kanngiesser2020macroeconomic,meeks2017capital,mesonnier2017macroeconomic,noss2016estimating}).
-These works guide the identification of variables that act as transmission channels through which capital requirements influence banks’ capital ratios and the broader economy.
+We assemble the dataset from official sources, following related empirical studies on bank capital shocks (\citealp{noss2016estimating, meeks2017capital, mesonnier2017macroeconomic, kanngiesser2020macroeconomic, conti2023bank, d2026economic}).
+These contributions guide the selection of variables capturing the main transmission channels from regulatory capital to bank balance sheets and macroeconomic outcomes.